 Continuing Professional Development

-Continuing Professional Development (CPD) requirements for DTAA-recognised members (Professional, Provisional and Associate levels)
+Continuing Professional Development (CPD) requirements for DTAA-recognised members (Professional and Provisional Professional levels)

 These requirements are effective from the renewal year commencing 1/7/2017.

 Continuing Professional Development (CPD) is the means by which practitioners broaden and deepen their knowledge, skills and awareness, to develop the personal and professional qualities necessary for the effective practice of dance movement therapy.

 DTAA’s CPD requirements support the obligation of DTAA-recognised members (Professional and Provisional Professional Members) to maintain currency of practice in the dance movement therapy field.
 All members at those levels are expected to adhere to these requirements, regardless of the percentage of their professional practice devoted to DMT.
 This helps to ensure agencies and clients of a minimum standard of service from DTAA-recognised members.

 There are two categories from which the annual 20 hours of CPD required for renewal may be accrued:

 Category A: Minimum annual requirement – 15 hours.
 The whole of the annual requirement of 20 CPD hours may be accrued from Category A only.

 Category B: Maximum claimable annual allowance – 5 hours